2507612boss-byte/eduard-pil-biography-/README.en.md

 ### Fundamental Monograph Cycles
 **1. Cycle *"Theory of Economic Crisess"* (6 volumes, 3,268 pages).
 A fundamental work presenting a complete development of the author's mathematical model for forecasting and analyzing economic crises.
-The cycle was awarded 5 gold medals at leading international book fairs.
+The cycle was awarded 5 gold medals at leading international book fairs, salons, and exhibitions.

 **2. Works in the Field of Mechanical and Instrument Engineering**
 *   Pil E.A. *Technological Support of CAD/CAM for Housing Parts.* — St. Petersburg: ITMO, 1993. — 195 p.
 *   Pil E.A. *Theory of Complexity of Machining Housing Parts and Its Application in Machine and Instrument Engineering.* — St. Petersburg: REMO &Co., 2003. — 211 p.

 **3. Works on Applied Linguistics**
-Developed a formalized theory of the English language using graph theory.
+Developed a formalized theory of the English language based on structural analysis of linguistic relationships.
 *   Pil E.A. *English Letters and Calling.* — St. Petersburg: REMO & Co., 2000.
 *   Pil E.A., Pil M.E. *Idioms, Slang, Antonyms and Synonyms In One Book.* —  St. Petersburg: РЕМО & Co., 2001.
 *   Pil E.A. *Words for Everyday Topics.* —  St. Petersburg: РЕМО & Co., 2010.